visit/galaxy-docs/_includes/basket.md

 true
 ```

-Add a booking item to the basket, you must first have checked for the <a href="https://visit.github.io/galaxy-docs/#FuzzyAccommodation">Availability</a> of a property or properties and obtained the search Id and the bookingKey of the product you wish to add to the basket.
+Specifically for the Fuzzy search a booking item to the basket, you must first have checked for the <a href="https://visit.github.io/galaxy-docs/#FuzzyAccommodation">Fuzzy Availability</a> of a property or properties and obtained the search Id and the `bookId` of the product you wish to add to the basket.
+NOTE: the bookId is obtained from the `BookableAlternatives` and is a separate entity from the `bookKey` used in the regular basket operation

 `PUT https://galaxy.citybreak.com/v3/api/basket/add/accommodation/fuzzy/`